ionide/Fornax/README.md

 ### Post list

-Templates are getting `Post list` as one of the input parameter that can be used for navigation, creating tag clouds etc. The `Post` is a record of following structure:
+Templates have `Post list` as one of the input parameters that can be used for navigation, creating tag clouds etc. The `Post` is a record of the following structure:
 ```
 type Post = {
     link : string